We’re always looking out for a new and exciting champagne cocktail and this Black Velvet cocktail is most certainly that.

 - Kuentz Bas – Cremant D’Alsace Brut Trois Chateaux | 75cl£20.95

-The only other piece of equipment that you need for a Black Velvet cocktail is a glass.
+The only other piece of wine kit that you need for a Black Velvet cocktail is a glass.
 As we mentioned, you can serve it in a pewter tankard.
 Pewter imparts a certain hard to pin down tangy flavour to ale and beer.
 This slight tang adds another layer of flavour when you’re necking back oysters and explains it’s use there.
 However, it’s not a necessary piece of kit for a Black Velvet cocktail.
 A champagne flute will do just fine.

 How To Make a Black Velvet Cocktail